-Captain Robert Miley, one of the BEST South Florida peacock bass fishing guides had the pleasure of fishing with this awesome couple.
+Captain Robert Miley, one of the BEST South Florida peacock bass fishing guides, had the pleasure of fishing with this incredible couple.
 It was a quick 4-hour bass fishing charter on Miami’s Airport Lakes.
-It was Quintin’s birthday and Caitlin bought him a peacock bass trip with Bass Online.
-Nothing beats an outdoor adventure on your birthday and Quintin surely got one.
+It was Quintin’s birthday, and Caitlin bought him a peacock bass trip with Bass Online.
+Nothing beats an outdoor adventure on your birthday; Quintin indeed got one.

-Weather conditions paired up just right for a really productive day on the water.
-Water temperatures were at 84 degrees and the winds were blowing about 5-10 mph.
-When you have medium winds like such, focus on points and culverts that can corral fish and bait.
+Weather conditions paired up just right for a productive day on the water.
+Water temperatures were at 84 degrees, and the winds blew about 5-10 mph.
+When you have medium winds, focus on points and culverts that can corral fish and bait.
 If you key in on these structures and find beds, you can have a blast landing some nice fish.

 Quintin could not believe his eyes when he saw what was in the net.
 It was a trophy, vibrant Florida peacock bass.
 After taking pictures, Captain Miley put it on the scale.
 It weighed in at 6.5 pounds.
 This peacock bass was a female and was rather monstrous.
-Generally, you don’t get the chance to catch a fish of this size.
-Quintin could not have been more excited to do it on such a special day for him.
+Generally, you don’t get to catch a fish of this size.
+Quintin could not have been more excited to do it on such a special day.

-Caitlin was also so happy that her plan came together and he got on the fish he was after.
-Miami, FL can bless you in so many ways, you just have to be open to the possibilities.
-Freshwater peacock bass fishing can be a great, new way to experience more of what Florida has to offer.
-Any angler or visitor of any age can come enjoy a day on the water.
+Caitlin was also so happy that her plan came together, and he got on the fish he was after.
+Miami, FL, can bless you in many ways; you must be open to the possibilities.
+Freshwater peacock bass fishing can be a great, new way to experience more of what Florida offers.
+Any angler or visitor of any age can enjoy a day on the water.
 Our local experts will guide you and teach you all the necessary skills to entice that bass of a lifetime to bite.

-Captain Miley is looking forward to having Quintin and Caitlin back on the boat in the near future.
-These moments and fishing charters are the one every guide looks for.
+Captain Miley is looking forward to having Quintin and Caitlin back on the boat shortly.
+These moments and fishing charters are the ones every guide looks for.
 Every day they wake up and go fishing is another day to create everlasting memories for the anglers that embark on an adventure.

 Miami Airport Lakes is a fantastic fishery to catch peacock bass.
-You can as well catch largemouth bass, cichlids, freshwater Snook, Jack Crevalle, Tarpon, and Snapper.
-This system is interconnected with saltwater allowing for these diverse species to acclimate to fresh water.
-Airport Lakes approximately to not only the Airport but also Downtown Miami has drawn people to its destination every month of the year!
+You can also catch largemouth bass, cichlids, freshwater Snook, Jack Crevalle, Tarpon, and Snapper.
+This system is interconnected with saltwater, allowing these diverse species to acclimate to fresh water.
+Airport Lakes, approximately to not only the Airport but also Downtown Miami, has drawn people to its destination every month of the year!

 How Do I Book a Peacock Bass Fishing Charter with Bass Online?